MODERN SLAVERY STATEMENT

 TRC and Tindall Riley have undertaken the following steps relevant to this Modern Slavery Statement, some of which are well established items whilst a number are enhancements since last year:

-Daily checks are run against the WorldCompliance database to ascertain if any suppliers and businesses associated with TRC and Tindall Riley have been prosecuted or are known to have been charged with any offences in relation to Modern Slavery and Human Trafficking.
+Daily checks are run against the WorldCompliance database to ascertain if any suppliers and businesses associated with Tindall Riley have been prosecuted or are known to have been charged with any offences in relation to Modern Slavery and Human Trafficking.
 No such instances have been detected as at the date of this Statement.

 Human Resources (HR)